 - Showcase downtown properties and increase interest and investment in available downtown space

 Phase One of Activated Spaces was The Street Team.
 They worked in partnership with local property owners and artists to fill currently empty store front windows with vibrant and beautiful works of art.The art is there for you to enjoy day or night – check it out on your lunch break or make it a part of your evening out.
 The work of the Street Team was on display throughout Downtown Dayton.

-Phase Two of Activated Spaces is the Pop-Up Project.
-This team matches downtown property owners who have vacant space with potential tenants who have a great idea.
-Specifically designed for short-term occupancy, the Pop-up Project enables the potential tenant to experience being a part of Dayton’s vibrant downtown with a short term, lower risk lease.
+Phase Two of Activated Spaces is the Pop Up Shop Project.
+This team matches downtown property owners who have vacant storefronts with potential tenants who have a great idea.
+Specifically designed for short-term occupancy, the Pop Up Shop Project enables the potential tenant to experience being a part of Dayton’s vibrant downtown with a short term, lower risk lease.
 Since the inception of the project in 2011; 24 shops have launched, 13 of which are still open.
 The project has activated more than 21,000 square feet of previously vacant space and 41 new jobs have been created.
-More pop-up shops are in the works for 2017.
+More pop up shops are in the works for 2017.

 All three initiatives are led by enthusiastic volunteers from local young professional-focused organizations – Generation Dayton and updayton – who recognize the value in having a vibrant and creative downtown.
 They are dedicated to seeing these projects come to fruition and the clear success of the storefront art competition demonstrates their commitment.

-The Pop-Up Project is driven by volunteers from the young professional organizations UpDayton and Generation Dayton with support from the Downtown Dayton Partnership, the City of Dayton, the City of Dayton Neighborhood Mini-Grant program, and community volunteers.
+The Pop Up Project is driven by volunteers from the young professional organizations UpDayton and Generation Dayton with support from the Downtown Dayton Partnership, the City of Dayton, and community volunteers.
 Activated Spaces is part of the Greater Downtown Dayton Plan, a strategic blueprint for the future of downtown.